lost-theory/python-live/lpl_01_web_requests_and_json.md

 '{"batchcomplete":"","continue":{"cmcontinue":"page|46454c444d414e2c2048554d450a48554d452046454c444d414e|48407923","continue":"-||"},"query":{"categorymembers":[{"pageid":22939,"ns":0,"title":"Physics"},{"pageid":22688097,"ns":0,"title":"Branches of physics"},{"pageid":3445246,"ns":0,"title":"Glossary of classical physics"},{"pageid":24489,"ns":0,"title":"Outline of physics"},{"pageid":1653925,"ns":100,"title":"Portal:Physics"},{"pageid":33327002,"ns":0,"title":"Cabbeling"},{"pageid":151066,"ns":0,"title":"Classical physics"},{"pageid":19725090,"ns":0,"title":"Cold"},{"pageid":47723069,"ns":0,"title":"Epicatalysis"},{"pageid":685311,"ns":0,"title":"Experimental physics"}]}}'
 ```

 Now what do we do?
-It kind of looks like a Python dictionary with some data nested further inside, but it's all inside of a string.
-How do we get the data out?
+It kind of looks like a Python dictionary with some data nested further inside, but it's all mashed into a string.
+How do we get the data out of the string?
 As the documentation mentioned, this is the "JSON" formatted data, what is JSON?

 ## Using JSON